drew-chen/boundless/docs/Installation/INSTALLATION.md

 ## II.4) Firebase Hosting
-  TBD - see Firebase Web Hosting (part of your firebase account)
+  TBD - see Firebase Web Hosting (part of your firebase account).
+We will provide more details about this option at a later date.